xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

+The script only works in newer ATLAS verion 617 / 618, you will need to update if you are running on older ATLAS version.
+GKUI see [here](https://github.com/xeon1989/Proton-X50-APK-Installer-GKUI).

+If the script helps you, feel free to support me at Ko-Fi. https://ko-fi.com/xeon1989

 # What is this?

-The script to install apps on Proton X50 IHU running on ATLAS OS for all model.
+The script to install apps on Proton X50 IHU running on ATLAS version 617 / 618 for all model.

 Following apps are included.